Ozymandias: Publication history

 Shelley's poem was published on 11 January 1818 under the pen name "Glirastes".
-The name meant "lover of dormice", dormouse being his pet name for his spouse.
+The name meant "lover of dormice", dormouse being his pet name for his spouse, author Mary Shelley.
 Smith's sonnet of the same name was published several weeks later.
 Shelley's poem appeared on page 24 in the yearly collection, under Original Poetry.
 It appeared again in Shelley's 1819 collection Rosalind and Helen, A Modern Eclogue; with Other Poems, which was republished in 1876 under the title "Sonnet.
 Ozymandias" by Charles and James Ollier and in the 1826 Miscellaneous and Posthumous Poems of Percy Bysshe Shelley by William Benbow, both in London.